hph/drake/README.md

 This method, just like the previous method, saved the password to the clipboard.

+To gauge the strength of a password the `-g` flag can be used:

+    $ drake -ig
+    Enter the password: 3/~i36GAq=-NfaW9
+    Entropy (assuming a cardinality of 95): 105.12 bits Cracking time (worst case scenario): 22006333432588288000 seconds

+The worst case scenario is a million parallel cracking attempts at a billion passwords per second.
+This is a bit too optimistic and shows how strong the passwords are.

 If you don't feel like typing all these options you could add an alias to your `.bashrc` (bash settings file):